2016 Republican Party presidential primaries: Early March 2016: between Super Tuesdays

 After Super Tuesday voting, but before winner-take-all voting was to begin, nine states, two territories and Washington, D.C. held their primaries and caucuses.
 During this period, 377 delegates were at stake.
 On March 3, 2016, the day before Carson dropped out of the race, Romney criticized Trump in a heavily publicized speech.
 Later that day, there was another GOP debate, which again featured Trump, Cruz, Rubio and Kasich.

-Carson did not participate in the debate, as he announced the suspension of his campaign the next day, narrowing the field to four; he subsequently endorsed Trump on March 10, 2016, the day after Fiorina endorsed Cruz.
-Meanwhile, as the prospect of a Trump nomination became more imminent, establishment Republicans pressured Romney or House Speaker Paul Ryan to enter the race; Romney had already decided not to enter the race on January 30, 2015, while Ryan announced he would not enter on April 13, 2016.
+Carson did not participate in the debate.
+He announced the suspension of his campaign the next day, narrowing the field to four.
+He endorsed Trump on March 10, 2016, the day after Fiorina endorsed Cruz.
+Meanwhile, as the prospect of a Trump nomination became more imminent, establishment Republicans pressured Romney or House Speaker Paul Ryan to enter the race.
+Romney decided not to enter the race on January 30, 2015.
+Ryan announced he would not enter on April 13, 2016.

 On March 5, Cruz won the Kansas and Maine caucuses by comfortable margins.
 Trump narrowly won the Kentucky caucus and the Louisiana primary.
 Rubio and Kasich did not finish first or second on any primaries on "Super Saturday".
-The following day, the first of the 2016 primaries to be held in a U.S. territory went to Rubio, who won all of Puerto Rico's 23 delegates.
+The following day, the first of the 2016 primaries in a U.S. territory went to Rubio, who won all of Puerto Rico's 23 delegates.
 On March 8, Trump won in Michigan, Mississippi and Hawaii, while Cruz took the Idaho Republican Primary, and Rubio missed delegate thresholds in Michigan, Mississippi and Idaho, finishing the night with only a single delegate.
 Despite some favorable polling in Michigan, Kasich did not win any primaries, but he still picked up 17 delegates.
 Neither Rubio nor Kasich finished first or second in any primaries held that day.

 In the Virgin Islands caucuses on March 10, a slate composed wholly of uncommitted delegates was initially elected.
-However, the entire slate was later disqualified by the territorial party and was replaced by the elected alternates – two uncommitted, two for Rubio and one each for Cruz and Trump.
+The entire slate was later disqualified by the territorial party and was replaced by the elected alternates – two uncommitted, two for Rubio and one each for Cruz and Trump.
 The dispute later went to court.
 Also on March 10, there was a debate in Florida between the four surviving candidates, which was conducted in a more civil tone than prior debates.

 On March 12, the Guam caucuses endorsed eight uncommitted delegates and one unbound Cruz-supporting delegate.
 Rubio won his final contest in D.C. and 9 delegates went to Cruz in the Wyoming county conventions.
 Rubio and Trump both earned one delegate and another was elected as uncommitted.